anandu-pn/S1/README.md

 ## Resources

 This section includes various resources that are helpful for completing the lab assignments and projects.
-It may include:
+It may include in future:

 - Lecture notes.
 - Reference materials.